 - The Public Health concentration prepares students to work for government health departments as well as community public health initiatives, including hygiene, diet, and disease transmission risks.

-- The Environmental Health Science (EHS) concentration is designed to prepare students for professional positions protecting human health from environmental hazards and protecting the natural environment.
-This option requires that students complete 52 credit hours of courses offered through the Department of Biology and Environmental Sciences (BES) and 31 credit hours of related courses from other academic departments such as Biology, Chemistry, Mathematics and Computer Science, and Physics.
+All three Environmental Health Science degree concentrations require related courses from other academic departments such as Biology, Chemistry, Mathematics and Computer Science, and Physics.
 Students are required to complete a three to six credit hour professional internship at an approved internship site.